open-power/docs/README.md

 base with us on the mailing lists.

-It is recommended that you first read the [Hostboot Programmers Guide](https://github.com/open-power/docs/blob/master/hostboot/HostBoot_PG.md) and the [OCC Overview](https://github.com/open-power/docs/blob/master/occ/OCC_overview.md).
+It is recommended that you first read the [Hostboot Programmers Guide](https://github.com/open-power/docs/blob/master/hostboot/HostBoot_PG.md) and the [OCC Overview](https://github.com/open-power/docs/blob/master/occ/OCC_overview.md) and see the code structure overview and videos shown at the [OpenPower build repo](https://open-power.github.io/op-build/).
 These documents will give you an overview of the OCC, Hostboot firmware and some pointers on the source code.

 # OpenPOWER Hardware Documentation #